DanyAdhiPrabowo/RESTfull-API-Simple-Notes/README.md

 ## Introduction
-This is a simple Notes with RESTfull API, here I Use node.js, expres js, and mysql
+This is a backend simple Notes with RESTfull API, here I Use node.js, expres js, and mysql

+## Prerequiste
+- Node.js - Download and Install [Node.js](https://nodejs.org/en/)
+- MySQL - Download and Install [MySQL](https://www.mysql.com/downloads/) - Make sure it's running on the default port.

 ### Configuration Environment Variables
 * Make .env file on this project